800-450-6118

 Carpal tunnel gloves are among the most popular products available to patients with carpal tunnel syndrome.
 There are 4 reasons for their popularity:

-2. Placebo effect
+2. A powerful placebo effect

 placebo effect cartoon